In this post

 It is a possibility that is only shown when you have a navigation route activated because, logically, the clock would not be able to know where we are going in any other way.
 It is not something exclusive to route navigation by running or walking, you can also use it in cycling.

-As for more "intelligent" options, the Garmin FR945 allows you to display your mobile phone notifications exactly like other Garmin models.
+As for "smarter" options, the Garmin FR945 allows you to display notifications from your cell phone in exactly the same way as the other Garmin models.

 There's one new feature, though, and that's that there's now a new privacy mode that will only show the notification when you turn your wrist or press a button, instead of appearing on screen in front of dozens of prying eyes.
 This option is disabled by default, but you can select it directly from the menu.